Evolution of biological complexity: Mutational hazard hypothesis

 The mutational hazard hypothesis has been used to at least partially explain expanded genomes in some species.
 For example, when comparing Volvox cateri to a close relative with a compact genome, Chlamydomonas reinhardtii, the former had less silent-site diversity than the latter in nuclear, mitochondrial, and plastid genomes.
-However when comparing the plastid genome of Volvox cateri to Volvox africanus, a species in the same genus but with half the plastid genome size, there was high mutation rates in intergenic regions.
-In Arabiopsis thaliana, the hypothesis was used as a possible explanation for intron loss and compact genome size.
+However, when comparing the plastid genome of Volvox cateri to Volvox africanus, a species in the same genus but with half the plastid genome size, there were high mutation rates in intergenic regions.
+In Arabidopsis thaliana, the hypothesis was used as a possible explanation for intron loss and compact genome size.
 When compared to Arabidopsis lyrata, researchers found a higher mutation rate overall and in lost introns (an intron that is no longer transcribed or spliced) compared to conserved introns.

 There are expanded genomes in other species that could not be explained by the mutational hazard hypothesis.
 For example, the expanded mitochondrial genomes of Silene noctiflora and Silene conica have high mutation rates, lower intron lengths, and more non-coding DNA elements compared to others in the same genus, but there was no evidence for long-term low effective population size.
 The mitochondrial genomes of Citrullus lanatus and Cucurbita pepo differ in several ways.
 Citrullus lanatus is smaller, has more introns and duplications, while Cucurbita pepo is larger with more chloroplast and short repeated sequences.
 If RNA editing sites and mutation rate lined up, then Cucurbita pepo would have a lower mutation rate and more RNA editing sites.
 However the mutation rate is four times higher than Citrullus lanatus and they have a similar number of RNA editing sites.
 There was also an attempt to use the hypothesis to explain large nuclear genomes of salamanders, but researchers found opposite results than expected, including lower long-term strength of genetic drift.